- the science

 damage throughout the body

-in the brain and nervous system
+may help to reduce swelling in the brain and nervous system

 promotes proper brain function